valverdea45/Pokedex/README.md

 ## Usage

-upon loading the web app users will see a Navigation bar with the following features available to them
+Upon loading the web app users will see a Navigation bar with the following features available to them

 1. Caught Pokemon